exoflow/EvolvingNeuralNetwork/README.md

 Feel free to use this Unity project for your own fun.
 Check it out on Youtube:

 # Assets
 I downloaded the game background from https://opengameart.org/content/game-background-forest, it is published under the CC0 license.
-All other scripts and assets are created by myself.
+All other scripts and assets I created myself.
 I appreciate if you credit me and I'm interested to see your projects if this one inspired you.

 # Work in progress
 I will develop this project further and maybe I will do a tutorial.
 Just let me know if you have questions or suggestions.